CreamyLong/stable-diffusion/README.md

 # Stable Diffusion

-Unofficial Implementation of Stable Diffusion
+#### Unofficial Implementation of Stable Diffusion

-Currently, the config and code in official SD repo is incompleted.
+Currently, the config and code in official  [Stable Diffusion ](https://github.com/CompVis/stable-diffusion/tree/main) is incompleted.

 Thus, the repo aims to reproduce SD on VARIOUS generation task.
 If you find it useful, please cite their original paper.